wrathematics/dequer/README.md

 ## Notes and Known Issues

-* Insertion/deletion with the deque is done via pushes/pops.
-This is very un-parallel safe.
+* It should go without saying that the functions with side-effects are very un-parallel safe.

 * Not so much a bug as a side-effect of using this kind of data structure, but it's somewhat unintuitive (and at first I thought it